Modulation of Non-equilibrium Structures of Active Dipolar Particles by an External Field: Conclusions

 In this work, we investigated the response of low-density three-dimensional assemblies of active dipolar particles to an external field using Brownian dynamics simulations, systematically varying their dipolar coupling strength and activity level.
 In our previous work in the zero-field limit \cite{Kelidou}, we highlighted emergence of two new non-equilibrium structures at low densities.
 They include an isotropic fluid of active strings and an active \textit{percolated network} that undergoes frequent dynamical reconfigurations, emerging at low to moderate activity and sufficiently strong dipolar coupling.

 Under an external field, we find that active assemblies exhibit a much richer phenomenology than their passive counterparts.
 In passive systems, the zero-field structures simply polarize along the direction of the field, leading to (i) an increased polymerization at low dipolar coupling, and (ii) the formation of independent columnar clusters at higher dipolar coupling, signifying the breakdown of the network structures.
 In contrast, in active systems, the orientational constraint imposed by the external field and self-propulsion can act cooperatively to favor connectivity.
 In particular, we find that (i) low activity levels extend the range of fields over which a \textit{percolated network} persists, and (ii) at strong dipolar coupling strengths, a weak external field can induce system-spanning networks at intermediate activity levels.
 These results demonstrate the greater robustness of active networks to weak external fields compared to their passive counterparts, a consequence of continuous activity-induced dynamical rearrangements, where moderate orientational constraints enhance the likelihood of structural encounters during reorganization.
 Conversely, high fields disrupt network connectivity, leading to the formation of \textit{polarized string fluids}.
-In addition, contrary to the passive case, active systems with strong dipolar coupling strengths exhibit a lower polarization than a system of independent dipoles.
+In addition, contrary to the passive case, active systems with strong dipolar coupling strengths exhibit a lower polarization than a system of independent dipoles, which we attribute to the presence of active self-assembled structures.
+In the large-activity regime, where binding is suppressed, the system forms a dipolar active gas with a polarization response following the \emph{Langevin} function.

-These findings underscore the potential of external fields to effectively control and modulate the structural and orientational organization of self-propelled dipolar particles.
-It will be of interest to extend this study to higher densities where dipolar particles can exhibit flocking~\cite{Liao}.
-As a suggestion for future research routes, the investigation of hysteresis behavior in active \textit{percolated networks} would allow for the assessment of the extended potential of these systems in creating a new generation of smart materials.
-It is reasonable to think that activity, combined with an external field, could be used as a memory reset mechanism, opening the door to self-assembly/disassembly cycles.
-More broadly, another outstanding open question lies in the relationship between connectivity and rigidity percolation in active networks, and their resulting emergent mechanical properties.